adamnovrisal/Data-Analyst/README.md

-# hello guys, you can seeif you want.
+# hello guys, you can see if you want.
 Hope you enjoy :)